IBM/solution-builder-vscode-extension/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Links to blueprint/solution yamls, terraform templates** If applicable, link to public examples that can be used to reproduce your issue. repos, catalog entries, etc
+**Links to blueprint/solution YAMLs, terraform templates** If applicable, link to public examples that can be used to reproduce your issue.
+For example repos, catalog entries, and so on.

 **Versions**
  - OS: one of win32-x64, win32-ia32, win32-arm64, linux-x64, linux-arm64, linux-armhf, darwin-x64, darwin-arm64, alpine-x64, alpine-arm64, web
- - Vscode Version (eg v1.62.0):
+ - Vscode Version (for example v1.62.0):
- - SB Extension version (eg v1.62.0):
+ - SB Extension version (for example v1.62.0):

 **Additional context**
 Add any other context about the problem here.